LED BY LINDSAY SEERS

 Fotogalleriet is a non-profit institution established in 1977 and turned into a foundation in 1979.
 Fotogalleriet promotes and supports contemporary camera-based art by means of exhibitions, seminars, lectures, publications and other presentation formats.
-It works with both Norwegian and international artists to reflect some of the most important tendencies of photography in contemporary art today.
+It works with Norwegian and international artists to reflect some of the most important tendencies of photography in contemporary art today.
 Fotogalleriet holds an important position in the Norwegian art scene as the only non-commercial institution that fosters contemporary visual art with a particular focus on photography.
 For further information please visit: www.fotogalleriet.no.

 The Residents //

-Lindsay Seers worked together with the PRAKSIS team to select seven talented individuals with backgrounds in art, music and neuroscience to join the residency community.
-These include: Gunnlaug Bina Kuløy (NO), Anne Haaning (DK), Milenasong (DE/NO), Jeremy Olson (US), Nina Torp (NO), Rachel Wolfe (US), Monika Żak (PL).
-More information about each resident can be found in our resident registry.
+Lindsay Seers and the PRAKSIS team selected seven individuals with backgrounds in art, music and neuroscience to join the residency community: Gunnlaug Bina Kuløy (NO), Anne Haaning (DK), Milenasong (DE/NO), Jeremy Olson (US), Nina Torp (NO), Rachel Wolfe (US), Monika Żak (PL).
+For more information on each resident, see our resident registry.

 What's been going on //